 - Use a glaze and baste the fish once every hour.
 The glaze soaks into the meat and creates a barrier between the meat and the heat so the fish doesn't dry out.

-There are 2 basic types of brines: wet and dry.
+There are 2 basic types of brines: wet brine and dry brine.
 I prefer to use a dry brine because it's easier to find a container to put the fish in and requires less preparation time.
 If you use a wet brine, you need a container large enough to completely submerge the fish in the brine.
-You can easily dry brine a couple medium-sized fish in a 9x13 glass dish.
-The process is fairly simple:
+But, you can easily dry brine a couple of medium-sized fish in a 9x13 glass dish.
+Follow the simple steps below!

-- Make a mixture of equal parts kosher salt and brown sugar.
+Step 2: Make a mixture of equal parts kosher salt and brown sugar for a simple brine.

-- Rinse and pat the fish dry.
-Place on a baking rack on a sheet pan and refrigerate for another couple of hours, uncovered.
+Step 6: Rinse and pat the fish dry.
+Place on a baking rack on a baking sheet and refrigerate for 12-24 hours to dry, uncovered.

 We all know fish are full of tiny little bones that can be a pain to remove.
 But, if you smoke your fish properly, the meat will be so tender that the bones come right out. (as long as you find them all!)